 A Fulbright Scholar, Professor and Chairperson of the Sociology and Anthropology Department at St. John's University, New York City, Roberta is also affiliated with the Committee in Latin American and Caribbean Studies (CLACS), the Women's and Gender Studies Program, and the Global Development and Social Justice program at the university.
 She is an active member and has served in various capacities in the Latin American Studies Association (LASA), the International Sociological Association (ISA); and Sociologists for Women in Society (SWS).

 Currently, Roberta is finalizing a transnational, interdisciplinary, and applied research project on Health Inequalities and Migration focusing on the Ecuadorean case.
 For this, Roberta was awarded a Fulbright Foreign Scholar Grant (2016-2017) and a Catholic Relief Services (CRS) Global Faculty Grant (2017-2018) to complete fieldwork in Ecuador and Spain.
-She will be publishing Inequalities, Migration and Health: Critical Activist Research across Ecuadorean Borders (Bristol University Press), wrote an article “Una aproximación sociológica crítica activista al estudio de salud y migración: El caso ecuatoriano” (A Critical Sociological Activist Approach to the study of Health and Migration: The Ecuadorean Case) in Revista CS (2019), and is co-authoring another one focusing on the gender dynamics observed in the study with her research assistant, Sarah Kraft.
+She will be publishing Inequalities, Migration and Health: Critical Activist Research across Ecuadorean Borders (Bristol University Press), wrote an article “Una aproximación sociológica crítica activista al estudio de salud y migración: El caso ecuatoriano” (A Critical Sociological Activist Approach to the study of Health and Migration: The Ecuadorean Case) in Revista CS (2019), and co-authored with her research assistant, Sarah Kraft, "Migration-Related Health Processes and Psycho-sociocultural Coping Mechanisms: A Gender Study of the Ecuadorean Case,” recently submitted to The International Journal of Migration and Mental Health.
 Moreover, Roberta has been coordinating a collaborative study "Health Services for Human Trafficking Survivors: New York State’s Public Health Law and its Implementation" together with Nathalie Chara, Lima James, Dana Kaplan and a group of students at St. John's University.